hvac/hvac/docs/usage/auth_methods/aws.rst

 EC2 Metadata Service
 ````````````````````

-Retrieving static instance role credentials within an EC2 instnace using the EC2 metadata service (the EC2 auth method is probably a better fit for this case, which is outlined below under `EC2 Authentication`_):
+Retrieving static instance role credentials within an EC2 instance using the EC2 metadata service (the EC2 auth method is probably a better fit for this case, which is outlined below under `EC2 Authentication`_):

 .. code:: python